Basic Course in Applied Police Science (BCAPS)

 2. Physical fitness clothing: black RPA t-shirt, black athletic shorts, white or black socks, running shoes, black sweat suit or black jogging suit (depending on season).

-4. Handgun for firearms training.
+4. Handgun and cleaning kits for firearms training.

 Contact Information